davegardner/tyc4/pages/tanga-cruising-and-tourism.md

 ---
 layout: layouts/page.njk
-title: "Tanga cruising and tourism "
+title: "Tanga Cruising and Tourism"
-eleventyNavigation:
-  order: 50
-  key: "Cruising and Tourism "
 ---
 Things to do around Tanga by land and sea